 - 1-Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.
 If it happens, your server could back online immediately without damage.

-It is also 30% to 300% faster because of the advanced file-moving algorithm.
+In addition, it is 30% to 300% faster because of the advanced file-moving algorithm.

-In most of servers, administrators want to expand system partition.
-In that case, check if there's free unused space in any other volumes on the same disk.
-If yes, it is very easy.
+When extending Server 2016 partition, check if there's free unused space in any other volumes on the same disk.
+If yes, follow the steps below.

 Steps to increase partition size of C drive in Windows Server 2016:

 - Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window.
-(You may also enter an amount in the box of Unallocated space before)
+(Or enter an amount in the box of Unallocated space before)

-- Right click C: drive and select Resize/Move Volume again, drag the right border towards the right side to combine Unallocated space.
+- Right click C: drive and select Resize/Move Volume again, drag the right border towards right to combine Unallocated space.

 - Click Apply on top left to execute.
 (Any operations before this step only work in virtual mode.)

 - The steps are similar if you want to increase disk space of a data volume, for example how to extend D drive.

-- If you want to extend C drive with non-adjacent partition such as E, there's an additional step to move partition D.
+- If you want to extend C drive with non-adjacent partition such as E, there's an additional step to move partition D rightwards.

 - If you want to increase partition size in RAID arrays, there's no difference.
 Note: do not break array or do any operations to raid controller

 - If there's no available free space on the same disk, you can copy disk to a larger one and increase partition size with additional disk space.

 - Expand virtual disk size for VMware VMDK and Hyper-V VHD/VHDX.
-Then additional space will be shown as Unallocated on the end of original virtual disk.
+Then additional space will be shown as Unallocated at the end of original disk.